esPass/espass.github.io/how.md

 ### Distribution of passes

 In the beginning we will be pragmatic about this and deliver passes via download or mail.
 But the future is in providing the passes via [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
 This will only work for contract based passes.
 It would be stupid with barcode backed passes.
 Contract based passes will be provided without the key information.
 So the pass provider can publish the pass with all needed information - the user can download this and then make the pass a valid one by paying the pass and executing a contract this way.
-The hash in ipfs can then also be bound to the event-contract so users can be sure about details e.g. specified in the fields.
+The hash in IPFS can then also be bound to the event-contract so users can be sure about details e.g. specified in the fields.